-Also known as colorectal cancer, bowel cancer is the cancer type with the fourth highest number of new cases in the UK.
-In 2017, there were 43,438 new cases1 (men and women combined), accounting for 12% of the total number of new cases.
+Also known as colorectal cancer, bowel cancer is the cancer type with the 4th highest number of new cases in the UK.
+In 2019, there were 44,706 new cases1 (men and women combined), accounting for 11.5% of the total number of new cases.

-Cancer is the cause of death for a large number of people each year – for a portion of those people, the cancer was preventable.
+Cancer is the cause of death for a large number of people each year.
 Overall, scientists estimate that around 40% of cancer cases could be prevented.
-That's around 147,000 cases every year in the UK.
+That's around 155,000 cases every year in the UK.

 There are a range of different risk factors that can influence your chances of developing cancer.
-However, there are steps that can be taken to help people safe from the disease, or to protect yourself from recurrence.
+However, there are steps that can be taken to help people reduce that risk.